YFValue Price Down 29% Over Last 7 Days (YFV)

-YFValue (CURRENCY:YFV) traded 7.7% lower against the US dollar during the 24 hour period ending at 11:00 AM E.T. on August 31st.
-Over the last seven days, YFValue has traded down 29% against the US dollar.
-One YFValue coin can currently be purchased for approximately $1.63 or 0.00008941 BTC on popular exchanges.
-YFValue has a market cap of $7.54 million and $1,534.00 worth of YFValue was traded on exchanges in the last day.
+YFValue (CURRENCY:YFV) traded down 7.7% against the dollar during the 1-day period ending at 23:00 PM ET on September 2nd.
+During the last seven days, YFValue has traded down 29% against the dollar.
+YFValue has a market cap of $7.54 million and $1,534.00 worth of YFValue was traded on exchanges in the last 24 hours.
+One YFValue coin can currently be purchased for about $1.63 or 0.00008941 BTC on popular exchanges.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.